o3de/o3de.org/content/docs/userguide/macos/shaders-building.md

 ---
-description: ' Use &ALYlong;''s remote shader compiler to build shaders for your macOS games. '
+description: ' Use Amazon Lumberyard''s remote shader compiler to build shaders for your macOS games. '
 title: Building Shaders for macOS Games
 ---